TylerLu/Huddle/README.md

    ![](Images/bot-08.png)

-   Login in with the work account.
+   Login in with the Huddle work account.

    An app will be created automatically:

    ![](Images/bot-09.png)

    Copy aside the App ID.
-It will be used as the value of **MicrosoftAppId** App setting.
-It will also be used in the Teams App **manifest.json** file as id and botId.
+It will be used as the value of **Microsoft App Id** App setting.
+It will also be used in the Teams App **manifest.json** file as id.

    Then click **Generate an app password to continue**.

    ![](Images/bot-10.png)

-   Copy aside the password, It will be used as the value of **MicrosoftAppPassword **App setting.
+   Copy aside the password.
+It will be used as the value of **Microsoft App Password **parameter of the ARM Template.

    Then click **OK**.

-   Click **Finish** and go back to Bot Framework.
+   Click **Finish and go back to Bot Framework**.

    ![](Images/bot-11.png)

-5. Skip **Analytics** and **Admin** sections.
+5. Skip **Analytics** and **Admin** section.

 6. Go to the end of the page:

    ![](Images/bot-12.png)

-   Check thecheckbox, and click **Register**.
+   Check the **I agree to ...** checkbox, and click **Register**.

-   > Note: Ifyou got error of the Bot handle: Id is already in use.
+   > Note: If you got error of the Bot handle: Id is already in use.
 Please use another one.

 7. Click **OK**.